Giving workers a decent standard of living

 The topic of living wage has exploded into public consciousness, from fast food workers in the US to global clothing companies in Bangladesh.
 A living wage allows a worker to afford a decent standard of living for his or her family, with a little extra “just in case."
 The legal minimum wage too often falls far short of this concept, leaving workers around the world in poverty.

-Sustainability standards define what is responsible practice, help operationalize complex concepts like living wage, and drive change in businesses.
-And standards work with several hundred brands, buyers and retailers that have a central role to play in wage discussions around the world.
-As such, sustainability standards have a lot to contribute to ongoing living wage discussions.
+Sustainability standards and similar systems define what is responsible practice, help operationalize complex concepts like living wage, and drive change in businesses.
+And sustainability systems work with several hundred brands, buyers and retailers that have a central role to play in wage discussions around the world.
+As such, sustainability systems have a lot to contribute to ongoing living wage discussions.

 The coalition publishes region specific living wage benchmark reports in many countries using a state-of-the-art methodology developed by coalition partners Richard Anker and Martha Anker.
 The benchmark and wage gap studies help involve a range of organisations in informed living wage discussions, including supply chain partners, workers and trade unions.
 These dialogues and the wage-related requirements in coalition members’ standards also encourage stronger action to increase wages.